A Brief History

 Let’s step back in time.
 Imagine cobblestoned streets glistening after a Roman rain, the air perfumed with espresso and roses.
 Carriages clatter past fountains, and inside quiet studios tucked beneath tiled rooftops, artisans bend over tiny shards of glass -tesserae- creating a language of flowers, vines, and colors that would outlast their own lifetimes.
-Micro mosaics were more than souvenirs; they were love letters captured in glass.
+Metal pieces etched and soldered to create tiny boxes, pleasing to the touch.
+Micro mosaics began as a sign of nobility, with the painstaking craft evident in each creation.
+Then they were created as a keepsake for travelers on their "Grand Tour", again being created for those wealthy enough to be able travel.
+They were more than souvenirs; they were love letters captured in glass.
 In the 19th century, travelers on their “Grand Tour” would tuck them into trunks and satchels, tokens of romance and refinement carried home from Italy.
 A pill box wasn’t merely functional - it was a jewel for the pocket, a secret for the palm, a keepsake that spoke of a moment in history.
+While few, if any, were made during WWII, we see a resurgence in creation in the late 1940s-1960 as travelers once again began roaming throughout Europe.
+This time though, these tiny heirlooms were created for the familiar face in the crowd.
+The boxes during this time period were streamlined by using machines to press the metal to create the box structure, in an effort to keep up with demand, though the mosaics remained crafted by hand from start to finish.
+Ultimately, these special keepsakes stopped being made as vendors opted to offer mass produced plastic trinkets to tourists.

-Each piece you see here is singular.
+Each piece you see here at Tesserae Vintage is singular.
 Each pillbox is a tiny feat of architecture.
 They are built not with stone and mortar, but with brass and glass and patience.
 The base is formed in metal.
 It is cut, hinged, engraved, filed and polished until it closed just right with a satisfying *click*.
-Onto this frame the artisans laid tesserae: slivers of hand-cut Murano or Venetian glass pressed into place with tweezers and grout.
+Onto this frame the artisans laid tesserae: slivers of hand-cut Murano or Venetian glass pressed into place with tweezers and a whole lot of focus.
 A mosaic of hundreds, sometimes thousands, of tiny tiles, placed by hand with patience and intention.
 Distinctions arise in the smallest ways - the glint of glass catching light at a sharper angle, the hue of a flower leaning warmer or cooler, or the pattern of tiles resting a touch closer together.
-They are time travelers, each carrying the patina of decades, the echo of hands that once held them, the mystery of whose dresser or handbag they once adorned.
+Each box is a tiny time traveler, carrying the patina of decades, the echo of hands that once held them, the mystery of whose dresser or handbag they once adorned.
 It is the kind of work that is measured not in hours, but generations.
 Skills passed quietly from master to apprentice, parent to heir.

 In an age when so much is mass-produced and fleeting, a micro mosaic pill box is the opposite: the only one of its kind, the only one that ever was, and the only one that will ever be.